 The Aorta is the largest blood vessel in the body.
 The blood flow runs from the heart, through the chest, and into the abdomen.
 Aortic arch conditions affect the arteries that branch off the top of the aorta.
 They can decrease blood flow to essential organs.

 The doctors at CARE Hospitals specialize in diagnosing and treating diseases affecting the arterial, venous, and lymphatic systems outside of the heart and brain.
 We provide comprehensive vascular care made possible by state-of-the-art technology.
-We focus on perfecting Aortic Arch Disease Treatment in Hyderabad.
+We focus on perfecting Aortic Arch Disease Treatment Cost in Hyderabad.

 Takayasu’s arteritis, an autoimmune disorder that inflames the aorta and pulmonary arteries (which supply the lungs with blood), can cause aortic arch disease.
 Blood pressure changes, clots, trauma, a congenital disorder, or Takayasu’s arthritis can all cause the condition.
 Asian females tend to catch Takayasu's between ages 10 and 30.